 The thyroid produces three important hormones- thyroxine (T4), triiodothyronine (T3), and calcitonin.
 T3 and T4 are collectively called “thyroid hormone” or just “TH.”
 These two are the most involved in metabolism and affect resting metabolic rate.

 T3 and T4 affect cells of target tissues at a “transcriptional level.”
 What does this mean?
 It means that T3 and T4 affect a given cell’s nucleus directly and dictate what sections of DNA will be used to make proteins.
-Aside from protein synthesis, cellular respiration is also affected by TH.
+Besides protein synthesis, cellular respiration is also affected by TH.
 Target tissues include the liver, skeletal muscle, and adipose tissue; all of which are involved in energy storage and use (1).

 Diseases of the thyroid involve the overstimulation or under stimulation of the thyroid gland, leading to an abnormal level of TH.
 This has a direct effect on metabolic rate and may lead to excessive weight-gain or weight-loss.